ckvranas/weather_app/README.md

     - Press `1` to inspect and correct data based on datetime and station ID.
     - Press `2` to exit.

     By providing filter inputs, the application displays filtered packets, applies corrections on erroneous fields, and updates the database.
 Reapplying the same filter after correction will show the updated data.
-Input examples with the client application are:
+Input example with the client application could be:

-I. Datetime: 2026-08-15 20:27:13.882773
-II. station-id: 8
+2026-08-15 20:27:13.882773, station-id: 8

 ---